-MA in Communication, Culture & Technology from Georgetown University
+- MA, Communication, Culture & Technology, Georgetown University

-PhD in Media & Information Studies from Michigan State
+- PhD, Media & Information Studies, Michigan State

 Dr. Vitak is currently the Associate Director of HCIL and Director of CASCI.
 She is also affiliated with the Maryland Cybersecurity Center (MC2) on campus.
 Vitak heads the Privacy+Security Internet Research Lab at Maryland and collaborates with a number of faculty and students across campus, at other US institutions, and with colleagues in Europe.
 In 2015, she received an UMD ADVANCE Seed Grant with two journalism professors to study women’s online harassment experiences and identify methods to mitigate the harmful effects of such behaviors.
 Vitak publishes regularly in prominent communication journals and within the CHI and CSCW communities.